 Section 3.3 How can you find out if a specific drug is on the Drug List?

-You have three ways to find out:
+You have four ways to find out:

 - 1. Check the most recent Drug List we provided electronically. - 2.
 Visit the plan's website (networkhealth.com/look-up-medications).
-The Drug List on the website is always the most current. - 3.
-Call our member experience team to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
+The Drug List on the website is always the most current.